trex-paxos/trex-paxos-jvm/README.md

 ### Third: Learning Which Values Are Fixed

 Any value `V` journaled into slot `S` by a mathematician majority of nodes will never change.
 Cloud environments typically only support point-to-point messaging.
 This means that `AcceptResponse` messages are only sent to the leader.
 It can then send a short `commit(S,N)` message to inform the other nodes when a value has been fixed.
-This message can piggyback at the front of the subsequent outbound `accept` message within the same network packet.
+This message can piggyback at the front of the subsequent outbound `accept` message network packet.

 Leaders must always increment their counter to create a fresh `N` each time they attempt to lead.
 That ensures that each `commit(S,N)` refers to a unique `accept(S,N,VV)` message.
 If another node never received the corresponding `accept(S,N,V)`, it must request retransmission.
 This implementation uses a `catchup` message to request the retransmission of fixed values.